 Never a woman to be defined by her circumstances, Bianca went on to become a vocal, awarded human rights activist.
-She returned to Nicaragua in search of her parents after the 1972 Nicaragua earthquake, which destroyed the capital of Managua, and has continued to forge her pathway as a social justice advocate.
-With the same elegant, outspoken and unapologetic ease with which she navigated the fashion, art and music scenes, Bianca Jagger continues to influence both modern style and most importantly, use her platform and fame for change.
-Founding the Bianca Jagger Human Rights Foundation in 2007, she stands in defence of “human rights, ending violence against women and girls, addressing the threat of climate change, supporting the rights of indigenous peoples and defending the rights of future generations”, and this is one icon we can assuredly stand with.
-Here are some of our favorite Bianca Jagger moments.
+She returned to Nicaragua in search of her parents after the 1972 Nicaragua earthquake (link), which destroyed the capital of Managua, and has continued to forge her pathway as a social justice advocate.
+With the same elegant, outspoken and unapologetic ease with which she navigated the fashion and art scenes, Bianca Jagger continues to influence both modern style, and most importantly, use her platform and fame for change.
+Founding the Bianca Jagger Human Rights Foundation in 2007, she stands in defence of “human rights, ending violence against women and girls, addressing the threat of climate change, supporting the rights of indigenous peoples and defending the rights of future generations.”
+This is one icon we can assuredly stand with.